 There are two gardens in Wells that are well worth a visit.
 The Combe (D1) is a beautiful, tranquil and wild garden (open from April to October.
 Free entry).
 Milton Lodge Garden on Old Bristol Road (off D1) is a mature listed grade II terraced garden with excellent views of Wells Cathedral and the Vale of Avalon.
 It has mixed borders, roses and fine trees, and a separate 7-acre Arboretum.
 Open from Easter to October on Tuesdays, Wednesdays, Sundays and Bank Holiday Mondays, 2pm-5pm.
 Free car park.
 Café.
 Limited disabled access.
 Tel (01749) 672168.

-For further information about Wells, including a free visitor pack, please contact the Wells Tourist Information Centre.
+For further information about Wells, including a free visitor pack, please contact the Wells Visitor Information Service.